 Between 1 and 20 years and 30 years for disadvantaged communities.
 In all cases, the maximum loan term may not exceed the useful life of the financed asset.
 Short-term, interim loans are available to applicants.

-Payments are due twice a year, usually in April and October.
-The first payment is due within one year from project completion.
+Payments are due twice a year, in April and October.
+The first principal payment is due within one year from project completion.

 Both interim and long-term financing options require that the funds be drawn-down through requisitions, as the SRF is a reimbursement program.